rubencaro/harakiri/README.md

 `Application.ensure_all_started/1`.
 * `:restart`: Restarts the whole VM, runs `:init.restart`.

+The `stop` and `reload` actions are suited for quick operations over a single application, not its dependencies.
+No other application is stopped and removed from path. `reload` will ensure all dependencies are started before the app as it uses `ensure_all_started`, but it will not bother adding them to the path.
+So any dependency that changed will most probably not start because it will be missing from path.

 ## Use

 Add to your `aplications` list to ensure it's up before your app starts.